Education and etiquette.

-Let me begin with a question.
-What makes us, being human beings distinct?
-So much so that nothing even comes close to being as good as a man.
-Education?
-Literacy?
-Can we be educated ignorant?
-Hence the qualified illiterate?
-Wonder how could people be so disgraceful to man to call him a descendant of a primate, is it nonsense wrapped in the name of faulty research.
+Wonder how could people be so disgraceful to man to call him a descendant of a primate.
+Utter nonsense wrapped in the name of faulty research.
 Well, that’s not the story I’m here to tell, coming back to my question, what is it that makes us stand out?

 Is it the brain that differentiates us?

-They have been an inspiration for us for long.
-Many of the medicines being directly inspired by animals like monkeys, horses, and many others, many of our infrastructure being inspired by them may it be, nests, hooves, and burrows I can go on with more by this is sufficient enough to prove my point that they do have a skill level and an education level innate to them.
+They have been an inspiration for us since long, many of the medicines being directly inspired by animals like monkeys, horses, and many others, many of our infrastructure being inspired by them may it be, nests, hooves, and burrows I can go on with more by this is sufficient enough to prove my point that they do have a skill level and an education level innate to them.
 Of course, it’s confined to their needs only.
 Maybe the mother nature educates them for that.

 How do we differ in mannerism?